Private

 • creation_timestamp: Order/request creation times in seconds (10 digits)

-Learn More: For detailed timestamp format explanations, see the Timestamp Formats section.
+Learn More: For detailed timestamp format explanations, see the Timestamp Formats section below.

 Learn More: For detailed explanations and trading scenarios, see the Order ID vs Trade ID Guide.